simonpcouch/blenders/README.md

 the possible benefits of this functionality.

-The `R` folder contains a few helper functions that are utilized in `inst`.
+The `R` folder contains a few helper functions that are utilized in `data-raw`.
 The script in that folder, `data-raw/blenders.Rmd`, contains source code for generating the dataset supplied with this package.
 The dataset, `regression_benchmarks`, contains coarse benchmarks on different modeling procedures.